 Nara | Bronze Buddha

 Travel early this morning to visit ancient Nara, Japan’s first capital.
-En route, stop at the Kehaya-za Sumo Pavilion, where you observe a demonstration of this fabled Japanese sport that culminates in a match between two professional sumo wrestlers.
-Continue to Nara Park, home to over a thousand tame deer, and stop at Todai-ji, a temple complex and UNESCO World Heritage Site that contains the largest bronze Buddha statue in Japan.
-Complete your excursion with a visit to the Kasuga Taisha Shrine.
-Nara’s most celebrated shrine, it is dedicated to the deity tasked with protecting the city.
+En route, pause for a photo opportunity of Osaka Castle and its lovely grounds.
+On arrival in Nara, visit Todai-ji, a temple complex and UNESCO World Heritage Site that contains the largest bronze Buddha statue in Japan.
+Continue to Nara Park, home to over a thousand tame deer before visiting Kasuga Taisha Shrine, dedicated to the deity tasked with protection of the city.
+Stroll the narrow lanes of Naramachi, Nara’s historic merchant district where traditional residential buildings and warehouses are preserved.
 Afterward, return to your hotel in Osaka.

 Kyoto | Gardens, Pavilions & Temples

 Travel to Kyoto early this morning to contemplate the iconic Zen rock garden at Ryoan-ji and glittering Kinkaku-ji (Golden Pavilion).
 Covered in gold leaf that casts a shimmering reflection in the pond before it, the temple exhibits three different styles of architecture — shinden, samurai and zen — one on each floor.
 Later, explore the Arashiyama Bamboo Grove, a lush oasis formed from towering stalks of bamboo.
-Transfer to your hotel this afternoon for an evening at leisure.
+Proceed to nearby Tenryuji Temple and its wonderful gardens before continuing to your hotel.

 Kyoto | Japanese Mingei Folk Art